 Stormwater and Surface Water

 Stormwater is rainwater.
 Surface water is found in lakes, rivers, ponds and other water bodies.
-Keeping stormwater clean is important to everyone, as it eventually empties into surface waters, so it is very important that everyone does their part to keep the stormwater as clean as possible.
+Keeping stormwater clean is important to everyone, as it eventually empties into our surface waters, so it is very important that everyone does their part to keep the stormwater as clean as possible.

 Why is managing storm and surface waters so important?

 Managing stormwater and surface water protects and improves the quality of the Mississippi River, and the lakes and creeks of Minneapolis, as well as helping to control flooding.